-Bob Kelly 2022-10-11T11:10:00+00:00
+Bob Kelly 2024-10-24T19:05:16+00:00

 Bob Kelly

 Bob is an Irish actor & theatre maker.
-Recent work includes Humans: A Robot Musical and The Sleep that Ceased to Settle for Graffiti Theatre; Once: The Musical for Landmark Productions; Klaus Haro’s feature film My Sailor My Love; and the short film Vote Matty.
+Recent performance work includes Humans: A Robot Musical and The Sleep that Ceased to Settle for Graffiti Theatre; Once: The Musical for Landmark Productions; Klaus Haro’s feature film My Sailor My Love; and the short film Vote Matty.

 In 2021 he shared the Irish Times Theatre Award for Best Ensemble (The Travels of Johnathan Swift), and in 2012 was nominated for Best Supporting Actor (The Poor Mouth).